 Between April 2016 and March 2021, over three-quarters of primary fires (80%) started accidentally.
 Fuel supply fault (17%) and cooking (16%) were the most common accidental causes.
 We use this information as a focus for our communication campaigns.
-Other causes include, overheating (cause unknown), equipment fault and combustibles placed too close to a heat source.
+Other causes include overheating (cause unknown), equipment fault and combustibles placed too close to a heat source.

-Proportion of primary fires attended by main cause, April 2016 to March 2021

-Includes incidents where a specific main cause category has been identified
+Proportion of primary fires attended by main cause, April 2016 to March 2021 Includes incidents where a specific main cause category has been identified

-The chart below shows the number of fire related deaths for each financial year for the period 2016/17 to 2020/21.
+The chart below shows the number of fire related deaths in our Service area for each financial year for the period 2016/17 to 2020/21.
 For the period 2021/22 to 2026/27 a forecast of fire related deaths is shown.
+There are around 1.8 million people in our Service area.
 Any fire death is a tragedy for those affected and we are committed to reducing fire deaths and injuries.
-Our resident population is circa 1.8m people.

-Number of fire-related deaths in our area, including forecast to 2026/27 Pre-Covid-19 forecast based on 11-year period from April 2009 to March 2020.
+Proportion of fire-related deaths in our area, including forecast to 2026/27

+Pre-Covid-19 forecast based on 11 year period from April 2009 to March 2020